 Fondren Library and Interlibrary Loan there can support a vast range of research projects.
 Other institutions in Houston also have a wealth of material for you.
 In some cases, travel will be an important part of your research.
 Ask your department, center, or program if there is funding available for research travel.
 It is best to plan travel for the summertime, when it will not conflict with your other courses.
 For that reason too, research is best planned at least a semester in advance.
-You may conduct research in the context of a summer internship, for which funding may be available; talk to Nyeva Agwunobi, Manager of Student Programs in the School of Humanities.
+You may conduct research in the context of a summer internship, for which funding may be available; talk to Andrew Stefl, Lead Academic Administrator in the School of Humanities.